Trash & Recycling FAQs

 The following materials are considered hazardous waste and must not be placed in your trash carts:

-Motor oil, motor oil filters, paints and solvents, transmission fluid, gasoline, medical waste (e.g. hypodermic needles), batteries, anti-freeze, pesticides and herbicides, cleaners (e.g. spot removers, oven cleaner, etc), e-waste (e.g. electronic devices, televisions, computers, fluorescent lamps and tubes, etc.).
-These items can be picked up curbside FREE of charge through the District's Door-to-Door HHW Collection program.
+Motor oil, motor oil filters, paints and solvents, transmission fluid, gasoline, medical waste (e.g. hypodermic needles), batteries, anti-freeze, pesticides and herbicides, cleaners (e.g. spot removers, oven cleaner, etc), and e-waste (e.g. electronic devices, televisions, computers, fluorescent lamps and tubes, etc.).
+These items can be picked up curbside FREE of charge through the District' Household Hazardous Waste Collection Program.

 Can I have Household Hazardous Waste (HHW) collected at my curbside?

 Yes.
-CMSD sponsors a FREE Door-to-Door HHW Collection program for all CMSD solid waste customers.
-Call CR&R Customer Service at (949) 646-4617 Monday through Friday from 8:00 a.m. to 5:00 p.m. to schedule a pick-up.
+CMSD sponsors a FREE HHW Collection Program for all CMSD solid waste customers.
+Call CR&R Customer Service at (949) 646-4617 Monday through Friday from 8:00 a.m. to 5:00 p.m. to schedule a pickup or place a pickup request online.

 Where can I drop off sharps and medications for disposal?